cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - laser_avoid_loop_max (default: 1)     # How many "loops" the robot will do before it errors.
 This number can be increased to go around more complicated items
 - neighbor_avoid (default: True)        # Will not allow the robots to run into its neighbor.
 (Laser avoidance normally will kick in first, but sometimes the laser will not pick up the neighbor)
 - neighbor_delay (default: 5)           # Amount of time the robot will wait before it avoids.
 The higher number robot will wait 2x this
+- viewer (default: False)               # Allows node to be launched without using publihsers

 ## LED Control
 ### Overview